Cristian Ganea: Athletic Bilbao

-On 15 January 2018, Athletic Bilbao announced the signing of Ganea on a three-year contract with the option of another year, with the player due to join the squad in the summer.
-Almost as soon as he arrived in Bilbao, the club signed Yuri Berchiche, who played in the same position and was immediately installed as first choice, with the previous regular Mikel Balenziaga also still with Athletic and ahead of Ganea in the queue for selection.
+On 15 January 2018, Athletic Bilbao announced the signing of Ganea on a three-year contract with the option of another year, with the player due to join the squad in the summer; he was deemed eligible to join under their signing policy due to his time developing as a young player in the Basque region.
+Almost as soon as he arrived in Bilbao, the club signed Yuri Berchiche, who was immediately installed as first choice in the left back position, with the previous regular Mikel Balenziaga also still part of the squad and ahead in the queue for selection.

-He made his debut on 28 November 2018 in a Copa del Rey game against Huesca, coming on as a substitute in the 73rd minute.
-Five days later, he made his La Liga debut in a 0–3 loss to Levante, being stretchered off with a torso injury early in the second half of the match, and was replaced by habitual starter Markel Susaeta.

-On 9 January 2019, Ganea was loaned to Segunda División side Numancia until June.
+Ganea made his debut for the club on 28 November 2018 in a Copa del Rey game against Huesca, coming on as a substitute in the 73rd minute.
+Five days later he made his La Liga debut in a 0–3 loss to Levante, but was stretchered off with a torso injury early in the second half of the match and replaced by habitual starter Markel Susaeta.
+After recovering from the injury, on 9 January 2019 Ganea was loaned to Segunda División side Numancia until June.

 After playing regularly in Soria he returned to Athletic Bilbao, but was again afflicted by injuries and made no further appearances before being loaned again, this time back to his former club Viitorul Constanța, in January 2020.
-The season in Romania was soon postponed due to the COVID-19 pandemic and Ganea's loan spell expired before all fixtures were completed; he went back to Spain in July 2020 with a possibility of participating in Athletic's final few matches, which had also been delayed due to the pandemic, but he was not named in any match squads before the end of the campaign.
+The season in Romania was soon postponed due to the COVID-19 pandemic and Ganea's loan spell expired before all fixtures were completed; he went back to Spain in July 2020 with a possibility of participating in Athletic's final few matches, which had also been delayed due to the pandemic, but was not named in any match squads before the end of the campaign.
 On 11 August 2020, Ganea's contract with Athletic was terminated.